About Center for Translational Neuromedicine

-The heads of the Section for Translational Neuroscience are Professor Maiken Nedergaard and Professor Steve Goldman.
+The heads of Center for Translational Neuromedicine are Professor Maiken Nedergaard and Professor Steve Goldman.

 Professor Steve Goldman is internationally recognized for his innovative work using glia progenitors to repair myelin in models of several demyelinating diseases, including MS.